Skip to content ↓

 At Higham, we believe that all pupils should have the opportunity to be fluent, confident readers who are able to successfully comprehend and understand a wide range of texts.
 We want pupils to develop a love of reading, a good knowledge of a range of authors, and be able to understand more about the world in which they live through the information they gain from texts.
 By using high-quality texts, immersing children in vocabulary rich learning environments and having a clear progression of skills, the children at Higham will be exposed to a language heavy, creative and continuous English curriculum which will not only enable them to become primary literate but will also develop a love of reading, creative writing and purposeful speaking and listening.

-At Higham, we believe that all pupils should be able to confidently communicate their knowledge, ideas and emotions through their writing.
-We want pupils to acquire a wide vocabulary, a solid understanding of grammar and be able to spell new words effectively by applying the spelling patterns and rules they learn throughout their time in primary school.
+At Higham, we believe that all pupils should be able to confidently communicate their knowledge, ideas and emotions through both spoken and written language.
+Developing strong oracy skills is central to this: pupils should learn to express themselves clearly, listen actively, and engage in purposeful dialogue that deepens understanding We want pupils to acquire a wide vocabulary—both spoken and written—a solid understanding of grammar, and be able to spell new words effectively by applying the spelling patterns and rules they learn throughout their time in primary school.
 We want them to write clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences.
 We believe that all pupils should be encouraged to take pride in the presentation of their writing, in part by developing a neat, joined, handwriting style by the time they move to secondary school.
 We believe that all good writers refine and edit their writing over time, so we want children to develop independence in being able to identify their own areas for improvement in pieces of writing, editing their work effectively during and after the writing process.

 We understand the importance of parents and carers in supporting their children to develop word reading, comprehension skills, grammar, spelling and composition skills, and encourage a home-school partnership which enables parents and carers to understand how to enhance the skills being taught in school through high-quality texts.